flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 against that Caldari pride in self-sufficiency.
 It seemed that everywhere they turned, the Federation was ready to gobble them up.
 The Federation trying to assert jurisdiction over the hidden colonies was simply the straw that broke the camel's back, and things spiraled from there.
-Meddling lead to anger which lead to Nouvelle Rouvenor which lead to the blockade which lead to Hueromont.
+Meddling led to anger which lead to Nouvelle Rouvenor which lead to the blockade which lead to Hueromont.
 Neither party and both parties are at fault for the lead up to the war; it was just a situation where societies just don't mesh well with one another.